 - It can cause more frequent menstruation.
 Once the dose is lowered or stopped the cycle returns to normal.

 - It can produce cramping in some women (experienced in some cases where women have had their tubes tied, or when taking this root the day before or during their period), especially with those who eat a lot of maca for a long time.

 - It can speed up the menstruation cycle.

 Tips to avoid the side effects

 Ideally, you will need to make sure maca product you buy comes from a reliable source and it has not been too much processed (which means: it is not irradiated, no fillers.
 It should be organic maca).
 In addition, it is good to try and not to mix maca with other supplements.
 This way you will know how well your body can tolerate this food.
 It is good to make experiments with dosage and start slowly taking an only half spoon, so the body will adjust naturally without any side effects.
 It is also good to find out what products suits you most: powdered, capsulated or extract form.
 A good quality and organic raw maca products are a good start.

 Maca and Upset Stomach

 Do you drink coffee a lot during the day?
 Well, stop if you start using maca.
-Or, at least reduce it to two coups a day, max.
-This natural food is an energy booster so this is why some people can experience feelings like faster heart beat, or they suddenly cannot sleep.
+Or, at least reduce it to two cups a day, max.
+This natural food is an energy booster so this is why some people can experience feelings like a faster heartbeat, or they suddenly cannot sleep.
 Too much caffeine in a combination with maca, can cause some uncomfortable “sleepless” symptoms.